The Federal Work-Study Program

-How do I get on the Federal Work-Study Program?
+How do I qualify for Federal Work-Study Program?

 NOTE: DO NOT start working until authorized by the Financial Aid Office.

-My financial aid award letter says "Federal Work-Study."
+My Financial Aid Award offer says "Federal Work-Study."
 What happens now?

 If you have never participated in the Federal Work-Study Program, you must set up an appointment to see a work-study counselor in the Financial Aid Office.
 The work-study coordinator will explain the program to you in more detail, and help you find a job.
-Prior to your appointment, we encourage you to access www.bucks.edu/jobs to view available Federal Work-Study positions.
-You are free to consider any of these available positions but will be strongly encouraged to pick one that will provide work experience related to your academic program.
+You are free to consider any available positions but will be strongly encouraged to pick one that will provide work experience related to your academic program.
 Please be sure to write down the contact person's name, telephone number and the name of the department or agency.

 After your appointment with a work-study counselor, you will be responsible for contacting the person hiring students for these jobs.
 In most cases, the contact person will want to see you in person and ask you to come in for an interview.
 If you go directly to the office, you may be interviewed immediately.
 Be prepared!
 Your prospective supervisor will ask you about your class schedule and the hours you can work.
 You may want to bring a copy of your class schedule with you.